mobilerast/ssr-generator/readme.md

 3) Output will be under the /site directory.

-I used this base to have rendered pages from my Angular apps.
+I developed this repo to have rendered pages from my Angular apps.

-And we served that rendered content to the "search engines" by specifiying  useragents.
+And served that rendered content to the "search engines" by specifiying  useragents.